aws-samples/busy-engineers-encryption-sdk/docs/exercises/3-encryption_sdk.rst

 conversions.
 It's also difficult to put any kind of dynamic data in the Encryption Context, as you need to find a separate place to store those context values.
-We'll resolve all of these by converting things to use the encryption SDK instead.
+We'll resolve all of these by converting things to use the AWS Encryption SDK instead.

 Overview of exercise
 ====================